mifavoyke/Push_swap/README.md

 I used the existing Push_swap Visualizer to create this video: https://push-swap-visualizer.vercel.app

 `push_swap` is a sorting algorithm project written in C that sorts a stack of integers with a minimal set of operations.
-It implements a custom instruction language to move values between two stacks, aiming to sort with the fewest possible commands.

 ## How It Works